ffenix7/ByteTorch/README.md

 # ByteTorch

 ByteTorch is a small deep learning library written in Python, inspired by PyTorch.
 It's a personal project for learning and experimenting with neural networks from the inside.
-The code is simple and open—feel free to read, use, or break things as you like.
+The code is simple and open - feel free to read, use, or break things as you like.

 ## What you'll find here
 - Custom autograd engine - a minimal implementation of automatic differentiation and backpropagation